jonasiwnl/jonasiw.nl/README.md

 Bootstrapped with ```astro create```.

-## Ideas
+## TODO

-- Only 2 cards for github and linkedin
+- Formatting stuff
+- Contact card should be in the footer
-- Technologies for each section
+- Add education section
+- Add a blog

 ## 🚀 Project Structure